 Thanks to its smaller dimensions and 24” mountain bike wheels, the Meta HT 24 Power is a small but mighty eMTB ideal for introducing youngsters to trails and overlanding.

-You may be into trail riding and want to take your ankle biter with you, or they may be a precocious rider and need something to expand their horizons.
+You may be into trail riding and want to take your ankle biter with you, or you may be a precocious rider and need something to expand your horizons.
 You may even be ready to take them on rides into the backwoods and know their stamina may be an issue.
 For any of these reasons, the Commencal Meta HT 24 Power could well be the answer.

 Things to Consider